Justcodingthings19/DeepSkilling-/Git/1.Git Hol/README.md

 Project Name:

 GitDemo

-Navigate into the project folder:
+Navigate into Project Folder

+Command Used:

 cd GitDemo
 Initialize Git Repository

-Command used:
+Command Used:

 git init

+Description:

-This creates a new local Git repository.
+Creates a new local Git repository.

 Verify Repository

-Command used:
+Command Used:

 ls -a

+Output:

+.git

-The .git folder confirms that the repository is initialized.
+The .git folder confirms that the repository has been initialized successfully.

 Step 4: Create and Add File
 Create welcome.txt File

-Command used:
+Command Used:

 echo "Welcome to Git" > welcome.txt
 Check File Content

-Command used:
+Command Used:

 cat welcome.txt